huggingface/transformers/docs/source/model_doc/beit.rst

   outperform both the original model (ViT) as well as Data-efficient Image Transformers (DeiT) when fine-tuned on ImageNet-1K and CIFAR-100.
-- As the BEiT models expect each image to be of the same size (resolution), one can use :class:`~transformers.BEiTFeatureExtractor` to resize (or rescale) and normalize images for the model.
+- As the BEiT models expect each image to be of the same size (resolution), one can use :class:`~transformers.BeitFeatureExtractor` to resize (or rescale) and normalize images for the model.
 - Both the patch resolution and image resolution used during pre-training or fine-tuning are reflected in the name of each checkpoint.
 For example, :obj:`microsoft/beit-base-patch16-224` refers to a base-sized architecture with patch resolution of 16x16 and fine-tuning resolution of 224x224.
 All checkpoints can be found on the `hub